-In the event of a clash Play ups must prioritise Bantam if Bantam are unable to field a minimum of 10 outfield and 1 goalie without the player and are in danger of losing the Bantam game without them.
+In the event of a clash Play ups must prioritise Bantam if Bantam are unable to field a minimum of 10 outfield and 1 goalie without the player.
 The prerogative during a clash where there is a minimum roster available is with the Bantam coach to release.